-This is the 3rd post from the “Creating advanced coupon campaigns” series.
+This is the 3rd post from the "Creating advanced coupon campaigns" series.
+Having covered the basic infrastructure, we’ve reached a crucial point in coupon processing - calculating the return on investment (ROI).

 In the previous 2 articles, we talked about assembling a solid coupon infrastructure; the first showed you how to run and manage 3 different coupon campaigns without spending too much on coupon software; the second provided a few useful tips on how to solve the most common coupon code box issues.
 So, having covered the basic infrastructure, we’ve reached a crucial point in coupon processing - calculating the return on investment (ROI).